 Technology is here to stay, what do we do?

 Don’t get me wrong, I’ve written about the benefits of technology when I made a case for it.
-The problem arises when adults don’t know how to use digital devices optimally and don’t teach their children to do the same.
+And, the truth is, the problem arises when adults don’t know how to use digital devices optimally and don’t teach their children to do the same.

 We become smart consumers of technology when we use it to make our lives more meaningful and satisfying.
-We enrich our lives with technology only when we set an intention on how we plan to use the internet, smart phones and social media to our advantage.
+And we enrich our lives with technology only when we set an intention on how we plan to use the internet, smart phones and social media to our advantage.